* Stocks gain, gold slips as EU bank worries fade

 * Busy week includes talk by Fed’s Yellen, China Q2 GDP

-* Oil near three-month lows despite Middle East violence
+* Oil near three-month lows despite violence in Mideast

 By Patrick Graham

-LONDON, July 14 (Reuters) - Stock markets rose on Monday as investors put aside concerns about euro zone banks and looked forward to corporate earnings and a raft of global economic events, including testimony from the head of the U.S. Federal Reserve.
+LONDON, July 14 (Reuters) - Stock markets in Europe and Asia rose on Monday as investors put aside concern about euro zone banks and looked forward to corporate earnings and a raft of global economic events, including testimony from the head of the U.S. Federal Reserve.

-European markets had calmed on Friday as investors decided that financial problems associated with the founding family of Banco Espirito Santo were unlikely to disrupt Portugal’s financial system or revive broader worries about the bloc’s weaker economies.
+European markets had calmed on Friday as investors decided that losses associated with the founding family of Banco Espirito Santo were unlikely to disrupt Portugal’s financial system or revive broader worries about the bloc’s weaker economies.